maximomacchi/csv-parser/README.md

 # Maximo Macchi - CSV Parser

-CSV Parser where users can upload CSV files to be parsed and analyzed.
-Files are stored locally once uploaded and data analytics are shown to user.
-Built using React and Node.js.

 ## How to Run

 Open two terminals, one to run the client app and one to run the server.